WokLibCodeClub/Python-Clock/Step2-Make-a-digital-clock/README.md

 14:33:12

-We can make up a text string for the turtle to write, using the variables ```H```, ```M``` and ```S```, which contain the values of the hours minutes and seconds of the time now.
+We can make up a text string for the turtle to write, using the variables ```H```, ```M``` and ```S```, which contain the values of the hours, minutes and seconds of the time now.
 So we might try adding this line at the end of the code, *after* the lines which set the variables:
 ```
 t.write(H + ":" + M + ":" + S)
 ```

-If you add this line, save your code then run it.
+Add this line, save your code then run it.

-But *there is a problem* - which is that the turtle ```write()``` function will only display a string of text, and the variables containing the hours, minutes and seconds are *numerical*.
-So, before we can use them for our digital clock, we need to convert these variables into string variables.
+Oh, no!
+It gave an error.
+This is because we have tried to mix text (the colon symbols) with variables which are *numerical*.
+Just like the ```print()``` function you can't do this.
+What we need to do is convert the numerical variables into strings.

 ## Do you remember how to do this?

-Try and work it out before looking at the answer.
+Try and work it out, and correct your code, before looking at the answer.

 [Go to answer](README2.md)